liquid-labs/find-plus/README.md

 ### Path matching

 Path matching uses glob style pattern matching provided by [minimatch](https://github.com/isaacs/minimatch#readme).
-The "path" matched against is the full path, which differs from the `dirEnt.path` which lacks the file basename (`dirEnt.name`).
+The "path" matched against is the full file path.
 In addition, directories are suffixed with the file system seperator.
 E.g., `/users/jane/`, which would match the path `**/jane/**` (which would fail without the trailing '/').

 Globbing syntax:
 - ___*___: matches any string or nothing except '/' (file separator)